AvidGameFan/PhotoComp/README.md

 For each image copied, PhotoComp also copies any matching sidecar files from the same source folder — RAW originals (`.arw`, `.cr2`, `.cr3`, `.nef`, `.raf`, `.rw2`, and [many more](#sidecar-formats)), XMP metadata (`.xmp`), and plain-text companions (`.json`, `.txt`).
 For example, `IMG_1234.jpg` will carry over `IMG_1234.arw` and `IMG_1234.xmp` if they exist.
 Originals are never modified or overwritten.

+### Moving selected images

+1. Heart one or more images.
+2. Click **📦 Move Selected (N)** in the toolbar.
+3. Choose a destination folder.

+PhotoComp moves the selected images and matching sidecar files, skips files already present at the destination, and removes successfully moved images from the current folder view.
+A summary dialog reports moved, skipped, and failed files.
+Unlike copying, moving removes the source files after each destination copy succeeds.

 ### Deleting images

 Press **Del** on the keyboard (or use the delete button in the panel) to permanently delete the current image.
 A confirmation dialog lists the image and any sidecar files that will also be removed.
 Deletion cannot be undone.